How to Write a Narrative Essay Outline: Template & Examples

 Literacy Narrative Outline Template

-A literacy narrative is a story that tells your experience of developing a particular skill.
+A literacy narrative is a story that chronicles your experience of developing a particular skill.
 Usually, it refers to learning to read and write.
-The idea is to underline the importance of the described process.
+The thing is to underline the importance of the described accomplishment.

 1. Introduction

 • Hook sentence.
-It’s an attention-getter.
-It can be an interesting fact about you.
+As an attention-getter, you might use an interesting tidbit about yourself.

 • Background information.
-It can be a brief description of the skill’s role in your life.
+Offer a brief description of the skill’s role in your life.

 • Thesis statement.
-It should stress the importance of the skill you acquired.
-Use the thesis to show how your life has changed after learning it.
+Compose a sentence stressing the importance of the skill you acquired.
+Use the thesis to show how your experiences have changed after learning it.

 2. Body paragraphs

-• Story development paragraph.
-The second body paragraph can be dedicated to the learning process itself.
+• Story development.
+In the second body paragraph, concentrate on the learning process itself.

-• Story climax and end paragraph.
-Now you can finish the story with your success.
+• Story climax and end.
+Now, you can close the story with your triumph.
 You can also compare “before” and “after.”

 3. Conclusion